Cikmo/aiohttp-oauth2-session/README.md

 # aiohttp-oauth2-session

-A small package that adds OAuth2 support for aiohttp.ClientSession.
+A fully typed package that adds OAuth2 support for aiohttp.ClientSession.

 ## Installation